JakeTrevor/capabilities-for-coders-v2/src/content/docs/cheri/setbounds.md

 The monotonicity property of CHERI means we cannot set the bounds of a derived capability to be more permissive than the original capability.

-If we call [cheri_bounds_set]{.title-ref} and attempt to derive a more permissive capability, then the capability loses its validity tag, so if it is used in a dereferencing operation it will cause a SIGPROT error.
+If we call `cheri_bounds_set` and attempt to derive a more permissive capability, then the capability loses its validity tag, so if it is used in a dereferencing operation it will cause a SIGPROT error.

 The gdb single-step execution below illustrates this point: